The Wolf Man (1941 film): Production

-Special effects
+Special effects makeup

 Chaney did not undergo an on-screen facial transformation from man to wolf in the original film, as featured in all sequels.
 The lap-dissolve progressive makeups were seen only in the final ten minutes and were presented discreetly.
 In the first transformation, Larry removes his shoes and socks.
 His feet are seen to grow hairy and become huge paws (courtesy of uncomfortable "boots" made of hard rubber, covered in yak hair).
 In the final scene, the werewolf gradually returns to Larry Talbot's human form through the standard technique.